adarsh-shahi/cyber-security-fundamentals/README.md

 Security is a state of well-being of information and infrastructures in which the possibility of successful yet undetected theft, tampering, and disruption of information and services is kept low or tolerable
 Security rests on confidentiality, authenticity, integrity, and availability

+1. Confidentiality:
+The degree of confidentiality determines the secrecy of the information.
+The principle specifies that only the sender and receiver will be able to access the information shared between them.
+Confidentiality compromises if an unauthorized person is able to access a message.
+For example, let us consider sender A wants to share some confidential information with receiver B and the information gets intercepted by the attacker C. Now the confidential information is in the hands of an intruder C.

+2. Authentication:
+Authentication is the mechanism to identify the user or system or the entity.
+It ensures the identity of the person trying to access the information.
+The authentication is mostly secured by using username and password.
+The authorized person whose identity is preregistered can prove his/her identity and can access the sensitive information.

+3. Integrity:
+Integrity gives the assurance that the information received is exact and accurate.
+If the content of the message is changed after the sender sends it but before reaching the intended receiver, then it is said that the integrity of the message is lost.

+4. Availability:
+The principle of availability states that the resources will be available to authorize party at all times.
+Information will not be useful if it is not available to be accessed.
+Systems should have sufficient availability of information to satisfy the user request.

+# Security Policies
+Security policies are a formal set of rules which is issued by an organization to ensure that the user who are authorized to access company technology and information assets comply with rules and guidelines related to the security of information.
+It is a written document in the organization which is responsible for how to protect the organizations from threats and how to handles them when they will occur.
+A security policy also considered to be a "living document" which means that the document is never finished, but it is continuously updated as requirements of the technology and employee changes.
+Need of Security policies-

+1) It increases efficiency.
+The best thing about having a policy is being able to increase the level of consistency which saves time, money and resources.
+The policy should inform the employees about their individual duties, and telling them what they can do and what they cannot do with the organization sensitive information.

+2) It upholds discipline and accountability
+When any human mistake will occur, and system security is compromised, then the security policy of the organization will back up any disciplinary action and also supporting a case in a court of law.
+The organization policies act as a contract which proves that an organization has taken steps to protect its intellectual property, as well as its customers and clients.

+3) It can make or break a business deal
+It is not necessary for companies to provide a copy of their information security policy to other vendors during a business deal that involves the transference of their sensitive information.
+It is true in a case of bigger businesses which ensures their own security interests are protected when dealing with smaller businesses which have less high-end security systems in place.

+4) It helps to educate employees on security literacy A well-written security policy can also be seen as an educational document which informs the readers about their importance of responsibility in protecting the organization sensitive data.
+It involves on choosing the right passwords, to providing guidelines for file transfers and data storage which increases employee's overall awareness of security and how it can be strengthened.

 # Security Layers: